We are upgrading our systems: From 5pm on 25 June 2026, Council Tax, Benefits and Business Rates services will be unavailable for several weeks.

 When you can appeal

-If you disagree with any decision, we make on your business rates you can appeal against it.
+If you disagree with a decision we have made about your business rates, you can appeal.

 You can appeal if you think: